clarktrimble/ba-blog/content/blog/funhouse/index.md

 Of course, you can write a query that returns a single row, but ClickHouse will grab at least one block, or quite possibly all of them if your indexing doesn't support it, and discard the rest of the data.
 However, when you want data in bulk, a system built around getting and putting blocks of it can out-perform one that is not.

-Ok, column-oriented bulk, this is good for ?.., well -- analysis.
+OK, column-oriented bulk, this is good for ?.., well -- analysis.
 Say you've got weblogs of the form: timestamp, domain, path, response code, and elapsed time.
 An aggregation can be used to transform the logged data into stats like requests per unit time, or paths taking longer than they did yesterday to respond.
 And those or other stats can be rolled up for higher-level views.